 There are also several disadvantages to setting up a WFOE, such as:

 WFOEs are required to designate no less than 3 individuals (of any nationality and residency) as the structure, which means a legal representative, a supervisor, and a financial officer are appointed.
 The legal representative also has to be at least the director and/or the general manager of the WFOE (or both).

 Consequently, an annual audit report is prepared by the foreign enterprise, in addition to filing the annual taxes and submitted to the local Administration for Industry and Commerce (AIC).

 Registered Address of a WFOE

-Some cities allow a virtual address to be chosen as registered address for Consulting WFOEs.
-Such service can be provided by New Horizons Global Partners.
+Some cities allow a virtual address to be chosen as a registered address for Consulting WFOEs.
+Such a service can be provided by New Horizons Global Partners.
 The registered address during establishment must match the specified operational location.